alt-romes/haskell-swift/README.md

     - As I've said, this is still missing all the `@ForeingImportHaskell`, `$(foreignExportSwift ...)` niceties from the libraries that are WIP.

+- **swift-ffi**: a Haskell library with Swift foreign function interface utilities (Template Haskell) for exporting Haskell functions to call from Swift

+- **haskell-ffi**: a Swift package with Haskell foreign function interface utilities (using Swift 5.9 Macros) for importing Haskell functions to call from Swift